TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          TYPO3 by default prints a title tag in the format "website: page title".

-         If :ts:`pageTitleFirst` is set (and if the page title is printed), then the page title will be printed IN FRONT OF the template title.
+         If :typoscript:`pageTitleFirst` is set (and if the page title is printed), then the page title will be printed IN FRONT OF the template title.
 So it will look like "page title: website".